A model modular home resting on some floor plans

 Courtesy of KitHaus

-The K4 Extended measures 226 square feet and costs $61,400.
-You can add a bath to the model for an overall price of $69k.
-The K4 Extended with a kitchenette and a bathroom costs $72,400, which is still well within your $100k budget.
+The K4 Extended measures 226 square feet and costs $62,000.
+You can add a bath to the model for an overall price of $70k.

-All K4 homes include an anodized aluminum structural framework with a locking system, a cement board or corrugated galvalume exterior, structural insulated panels, Low-E glass with dual glazing, white laminate ceilings, and maple hardwood floors.
+All K4 modular homes include an anodized aluminum structural framework with a locking system, a cement board or corrugated galvalume exterior, structural insulated panels, Low-E glass with dual glazing, white laminate ceilings, and maple hardwood floors.

 The bathroom features plywood or shiplap walls, a powder-coated aluminum shower pan, and a shower stall made of a waterproof cement board.

-AbleNook
+10. AbleNook

 The flat-packed AbleNook can be assembled in two hours or less.
 Yes, you read that right, two hours!
 This unit doesn’t skimp on features, either.